brunochanrio/SpaceCadetPinball-dvd/README.md

 **How to play:** Place compiled executable into a folder containing original game resources (not included).\
 Supports data files from Windows and Full Tilt versions of the game.

+Switch controls:
+- A for launcher,
+- L and R for left/right bumpers,
+- Dpad left/right/down for bumps,
+- X for new game, Y for pausing,
+- \+ for quitting.

 **Known source ports:**
 | Platform | Author | URL |
 | --- | --- | --- |